AWegnerGitHub/awegnergithub.github.io-content/2020_04_22_rise_garden_unbox.md

 For most of last year, I had my mind set that I wanted a small indoor garden.
 We used to have an outdoor garden, but it never really did that well.
 This was due to both the soil and the wildlife.
-Last summer and fall, I went and forth between building an internal garden and buying one and never really settled on one.
+Last summer and fall, I went back and forth between building an internal garden and buying one and never really settled on one.
 During the winter, I found [Rise Gardens][risegardens].

 This is a hydroponic garden, which is exactly what I wanted.
 I don't want soil everywhere